 -

-The Brain & Performance Programme for Cerebral Palsy
+The Brain & Performance Programme for Cerebral Palsy Treatment

 Hyperbaric Oxygen Therapy, or HBOT, is a gentle and non-invasive treatment where your child breathes 100% pure oxygen in a specially designed room called an HBOT suite.
 Inside this room, the air pressure is higher than normal, which allows much more oxygen to enter the bloodstream.
 This extra oxygen helps the brain and body heal by supporting tissue repair and healing.